tommysullivan/ts-injector/readme.md

 * What are the security implications for a tool like this that shows log and metrics data that could include personal or sensitive data?
 * What kind of scale can we expect Spyglass to support?

+## Frequently Asked Questions

+* Q: Why are we building components from source or forking repositories if we are only configuring those items for the particular purpose of spyglass?
+* A: This is not an answer yet but just some thoughts on the question:
+  If we need to vary code (for example, open source code has a bug and we cannot afford to wait for the fix), we can always fork at that instant (it takes a few seconds), then go through the process of building an artifact and deploying it to an artifact store using a unique branch / version identifier.
+Is it just so that if we do find such a bug, we do not have to go through the preparatory steps at that time?
+Even if we do fork and build from source in order to be prepared for such a situation, we still need not put the configuration which is specific to spyglass into the forked repo for the OSS.
+Though perhaps there is a rationale around that?
+It seems to me it would still be better to have our configuration in a spyglass repository and then pull in a built version of the OSS components, even if we build them ourselves, using something like artifactory and some dependency management tool like gradle or maven or what have you.

+## Notes

+* User Story 2 (is utilization evenly distributed?)
+  This is really a workflow that helps a user try one thing then the next.
+I would recommend it ends up getting translated into either a wizard or that we at least add it to documentation as a recommended approach to solving the problem.
+I don't think we would actually call this out in a test plan or in automation but it is a high level user story so it does make sense to include it in the requirements.